Frozen Fruit Concentrate Wine

 Stage 1: Preparation

-Pour great concentrate into primary fermenter.
+Pour grape concentrate into primary fermenter.
 Add water and yeast nutrient and stir thoroughly.
 Add prepared yeast and cover primary fermenter.

 Yeast Hydration and primary fermentation: in a large cup add 4 ounces of warm chlorine free water.
 This water is to not exceed 104 degrees Fahrenheit.
 Stir contents of yeast packet into warm water and be sure to break up any clumps.
 Let mixture stand in cup for 15 minutes.
 Bubbling or increase in mixture size is a good sign of rehydration.
 Add an equal part of juice to the hydrated yeast mixture and let stand for 15 minutes.
 Pour yeast mixture into bucket and stir gently.
 Next, measure and record the Specific Gravity and temperature to establish a fermentation starting point.
 Recording your S.G. and temperature in a log will be helpful especially if you would like to duplicate your results next season.